MartijnHols/HolyPaladin/Spells/Talents/90/AvengingCrusader.md

 The cooldown recovery rate of [Crusader Strike](../../CrusaderStrike.md) and [Judgment](../../Judgment.md) is increased by 30%.
 This happens in-game by making every 1 second of cooldown elapse in 0.7 seconds (the cooldown ticks are quicker).
 The CDR also applies to abilities already on cooldown when AC is cast.

 [Crusader Strike](../../CrusaderStrike.md) and [Judgment](../../Judgment.md) heal up to 3 injured allies for 175% of the damage dealt with those abilities.
+This healing is also replicated to beacons.

 Target selection is **not** a [smart heal](https://wow.gamepedia.com/Smart_spell).
 It picks up to 3 injured allies at random, regardless of the health they're missing.
 If there are fewer than 3 injured players, it will randomly select full health players.
 The max range of the heals is 40 yards, which is unaffected by [Rule of Law](../30/RuleOfLaw.md).